pmhahn/pmhahn.github.io/_posts/2022-07-25-apt-dependency-resolver.md

 There are multiple *fixes*, to get the installation working.

 1. It can be fixed by adding `libdb2` manually to the `apt-get install` command.
-   The will add `libdb2` with score `10000-2 = 9998` to the list, foring an update.
+   The will add `libdb2` with score `10000-2 = 9998` to the list, forcing an update.

 2. `univention-samba4` can add a dependency on `samba-dsdb-modules (>= 2:4.16.2-1A~5.0.0.202207191731),`.
    This explicitly pulls in the newer version, which then also pulls in newer versions of `libldb2` and `python3-ldb`.

 3. Add a `libldb2: Breaks: python3-ldb (<< ${binary:Version})`.
-   When upgrading `libldb2` is considerd, this will also schedule an upgrade of `python3-ldb`, which will then will be in lock-step again.
+   When upgrading `libldb2` is considered, this will also schedule an upgrade of `python3-ldb`, which will then will be in lock-step again.

 According to my gut feeling I think 3 is the most correct one, but if you know better: please mail me.